-These summer season flowering tuberous begonias need good air circulation, but protection against strong wind.
+These summer season flowering tuberous begonia types need good air circulation, but protection against strong wind.

 Tuberous begonias crisp and burn in hot, dry air, but may rot or mildew in long periods of dark, humid weather.
 Soil should be light, water to keep soil constantly moist, but never soggy.

 The tubers may be listed or sold as Begonia pendula, or simply as “hanging-basket begonias.”

 Some suppliers also offer the orange-flowering species, Begonia sutherlandi.